Home

 It is common in Japanese cuisine, macrobiotic cooking, and Asian medicine.
 As a cruciferous vegetable, it has potential health benefits related to detoxification.

-In Japan, raw daikon is often grated and used as a condiment.
+In Japan, it is often grated and used as a condiment.

 The taste is stronger than that of a red radish.
-Marinating (see below) or cooking (see below) removes any bitterness.
+Marinating (see box) or cooking (see below) removes any bitterness.

 • Cut off the ends of the radish.